EdgeCaseBerg/vuesperiments/README.md

     npm install vuex

 Because I want a store and I want to learn how!
+But, first.
+I got distracted trying to make a bunch of cards appeared with my card component.

 [a tutorial on the vs studio website]:https://code.visualstudio.com/docs/nodejs/vuejs-tutorial
 [the node website]:https://nodejs.org/en/download/